swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 Our call to `numpy.loadtxt` read our file but didn't save the data in memory.
 To do that,
 we need to assign the array to a variable.
-Just as we can assign a single value to a variable, we can also assign an array of values to a variable using the same syntax.
+In a similar manner to how we assign a single value to a variable, we can also assign an array of values to a variable using the same syntax.
 Let's re-run `numpy.loadtxt` and save the returned data:

 ~~~
 data = numpy.loadtxt(fname='inflammation-01.csv', delimiter=',')